-The Council's Local Development Scheme (the fourth revision was adopted in November 2012), includes a projected timeline for the production of all the documents to be included in the Pendle Local Plan and the statutory Development Plan for Pendle.
+The Council's Local Development Scheme (the fifth revision was adopted in June 2014), includes a projected timeline for the production of all the documents to be included in the Pendle Local Plan and the statutory Development Plan for Pendle.

-The Council's Statement of Community Involvement (SCI), which was adopted on 24th March 2007, sets out how and when the Council will engage with the local community and partner organisations at the key stages prescribed in the Regulations.
+The Council's Statement of Community Involvement (SCI) adopted on 24th March 2007, sets out how and when the Council will engage with the local community and partner organisations at the key stages prescribed in The Regulations.
 It seeks to ensure that statutory consultees are engaged at all stages in the production of a DPD such as the Core Strategy and that members of the public and other key stakeholders are engaged at specific stages in an appropriate and timely manner.

-In preparing the Pendle Core Strategy, informal consultation with partners has been continuous and front loaded (Regulation 18).
-At key stages formal public engagement has also been carried out, to ensure that the document addresses those issues that are of paramount concern to people who live, work or visit the area and that the policy response is locally distinctive to reflect spatial variations.
-These formal consultations are:
+In preparing the Pendle Core Strategy, informal engagement with partners was front loaded, but has been continuous throughout the process (Regulation 18).
+At key stages formal public consultations have taken place, to ensure that the document addresses those issues that are of paramount concern to people who live in the area or visit on a regular basis for work, education or recreation, to ensure that the policy response is locally distinctive and reflects spatial variations.
+The formal public consultations are described below:

 - You Choose (Summer 2007) carried out in conjunction with work on the SCS, to identify the key issues for local residents, workers and employers, students and visitors.
 The consultation yielded a total of 1,323 responses (see 'Consultation Statement' for details). - 2.
 Issues and Options (Summer 2008) considered a range of realistic alternatives for overcoming the spatial issues identified by the You Choose Consultation.
-The consultation yielded a total of 2,801 responses (see 'Summary of Responses' report for details).

-- 3. Preferred Options (Summer 2010) considers the Council's preferred strategy, having taken account of the economic, social and environmental impacts of the realistic and viable policy options available (see 'Consultation Statement' for details). - 4.
+The consultation yielded a total of 2,801 responses (see 'Summary of Responses' report for details). - 3.
+Preferred Options (Summer 2010) considers the Council's preferred strategy, having taken account of the economic, social and environmental impacts of the realistic and viable policy options available (see 'Consultation Statement' for details). - 4.
 Publication Report (September 2012) sets out the Councils chosen strategy taking into account the previous stages. - 5.
 Further Options (January 2014) effectively a 'step back' from the Publication Report, to allow people the opportunity to comment on significant changes to the proposed strategy; including revised housing and employment land figures and the inclusion of two strategic development sites.

-In accordance with Regulation 18, public engagement at the Further Options stage must include a formal public consultation, carried out for a minimum of six weeks, to allow to allow members of the public and other interested parties the opportunity to view the Council's proposed strategy and recommend any changes to the options that have been chosen.
+In accordance with Regulation 18, public engagement at the Further Options stage must include a formal public consultation, carried out for a minimum of six weeks, to allow members of the public and other interested parties the opportunity to view the Council's proposed strategy and recommend any changes to the options that have been chosen.